 “He won’t know what will happen.
 And when it’s over, he probably won’t be able to remember it anyway.” — David Lee Roth, on MTV in 1984

-Jeffries and Winnick would be spending two days, Thursday and Friday, with the entire band in Detroit, Michigan, home of gut-wrenching arena-rock excess.
+Jefferis and Winnick would be spending two days, Thursday and Friday (April 5-6), with the entire band in Detroit, Michigan, home of gut-wrenching arena-rock excess.
 On Thursday morning, Kurt and Tom waited with family and friends for a limousine that would hustle them to a waiting Lear Jet in Philadelphia.
-It was the first time that they had been in a limo and Jeffries described it as an “awesome ride.”
-They began to drink heavily as soon as the limo tore out of the Jeffries’ driveway.
-Kurt dumped several shots of Jack Daniel’s into his body before his loving family was out of sight.
-It was only the second time Jeffries had been on an airplane.
+It was the first time that they had been in a limo and Kurt described it as an “awesome ride.”
+They began to drink heavily as soon as the limo tore out of the Kurt’s driveway.
+Kurt dumped a shot or two of Jack Daniel’s into his body before his loving family was out of sight.
+It was only the second time Jefferis had been on an airplane.
 The flight was a mixture of anticipation, elation, and terror.
 When they hit the ground in Detroit, they were treated to more limousine excitement as they made their way to the Hotel Pontchartrain.
 There was an MTV crew at the ready from that moment on, taping footage to be used later in special “contest reports.”

 The ubiquitous limousine eventually shuttled Kurt and Tom across the street to Cobo Hall (Cap.
 12,600) for the real fun.
 They were immediately wrapped in backstage passes and whisked through a brace of meaty security guards and sweaty midgets to the hallowed backstage area.